xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 .. figure:: third_stage_div_2.pdf
             :width: 70%

-            Third stage FIR magnitude response for a divide of 2.
+            Third stage FIR magnitude response for a divide of 2 giving a typical output rate of 48kHz(3.072MHz) or 44.1kHz(2.8224MHz).

 .. _figthird_stage_div_4:
 .. figure:: third_stage_div_4.pdf
             :width: 70%

-            Third stage FIR magnitude response for a divide of 4.
+            Third stage FIR magnitude response for a divide of 4 giving a typical output rate of 24kHz(3.072MHz) or 22.05kHz(2.8224MHz).

 .. _figthird_stage_div_6:
 .. figure:: third_stage_div_6.pdf
             :width: 70%

-            Third stage FIR magnitude response for a divide of 6.
+            Third stage FIR magnitude response for a divide of 6 giving a typical output rate of 16kHz(3.072MHz) or 14.7kHz(2.8224MHz).

 .. _figthird_stage_div_8:
 .. figure:: third_stage_div_8.pdf
             :width: 70%

-            Third stage FIR magnitude response for a divide of 8.
+            Third stage FIR magnitude response for a divide of 8 giving a typical output rate of 12kHz(3.072MHz) or 11.025kHz(2.8224MHz).

 .. _figthird_stage_div_12:
 .. figure:: third_stage_div_12.pdf
             :width: 70%

-            Third stage FIR magnitude response for a divide of 12.
+            Third stage FIR magnitude response for a divide of 12 giving a typical output rate of 8kHz(3.072MHz) or 7.35kHz(2.8224MHz).